Zulfiqar-Ibrahim/GANS_Thesis_TU-KL/README.md

 Now, we are aiming to use Generative Adversarial Networks (GAN), a Deep learning approach to create an infinite amount of data with some variation.
 This task requires a deep understanding of such networks and the Maths behind them.
 There are many state-of-the-art GANs available in the market which can be used to fulfill our purpose.

+## Data Extraction Pipeline

+In Kallstatd, Germany, We have visited the local apple orchard farm where we collected the videos through our robot.
+The ZED depth stereo cameras were used for this tasks.
+My task was then to design and develop pipeline using OpenCV and ZED toolkit which will extract images of focused objects (apple trees) from .svo files.
+ZED depth cameras have played huge role for the identification of such area within a frame.